๐Ÿ“… โฑ 4 min. read

 • Mobility: Wheeled base

-Sunday Robotics has announced a small founding family program where Memo will be tested in real homes over longer periods of time.
-This is a private rollout, not a public launch.
+Founding family programme.
+Sunday Robotics has announced a small private programme where Memo will be tested in real homes over longer periods.
+This is a private beta, not a consumer launch.
+No pricing, no release date.

 Market status: Private beta.
-No consumer pricing or release date announced.
+No public pricing or timeline announced.

 Outlook